nawafAldawood21/MyWeatherApp/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/clima-demo.gif)

-## New Things in Dart and Flutter I will be using👇🏻:
+## New Things in Dart and Flutter I used to build the app👇🏻:

 - How to use Dart to perform asynchronous tasks.
 - Understand async and await.